tezos/tezos/docs/whitedoc/proof_of_stake.rst

 -  ``signature``: a digital signature of the shell and protocol headers (excluding the signature itself).
--  ``priority``: every block height in tezos.alpha is associated with an ordered list of bakers.
-The first baker in that list is the first one who can bake a block at that height, one minute after the previous block.
-The second baker in the list can do so, but only two minutes after the previous block, etc., the third baker three minutes after.
-   This integer is the priority of the block.
+-  ``priority``: the position in the priority list of delegates at which the block was baked.
 -  ``seed_nonce_hash``: a commitment to a random number, used to generate entropy on the chain.
 Present in only one out of (``BLOCKS_PER_COMMITMENT`` = 32) blocks.